-Invisible Creature is Perception DC Modifier
+Perception DC Modifier

-In combat or speaking -20
+-20

-Moving at half speed -5
+-5

-Moving at full speed -10
+-10

-Running or charging -20
+-20

-Not moving +20
++20

-Using Stealth Stealth check +20
+Stealth check +20

-Some distance away +1 per 10 feet
++1 per 10 feet

-Behind an obstacle (door) +5
++5

-Behind an obstacle (stone wall) +15
++15

 A creature can grope about to find an invisible creature.
 A character can make a touch attack with his hands or a weapon into two adjacent 5-foot squares using a standard action.
 If an invisible target is in the designated area, there is a 50% miss chance on the touch attack.
 If successful, the groping character deals no damage but has successfully pinpointed the invisible creature's current location.
 If the invisible creature moves, its location, obviously, is once again unknown.